Rockford

 Planning a Visit

 Rockford is located at 131 Krondorf Road, Tanunda, in the central Barossa Valley.
-Tanunda is the commercial and hospitality centre of the valley, accessible from Adelaide in approximately one hour by road.
+Tanunda is accessible from Adelaide in about one hour by road.
 Krondorf Road runs through an older section of the valley floor, where several historically significant estates operate in close proximity.
 A visit to Rockford combines efficiently with stops at neighbouring producers along the same corridor.
 Given the allocation-driven nature of the production, visitors who intend to buy should arrive with some knowledge of the current release program; the cellar-door team can advise on what is available and what is held for existing list members.

 Awards and Standing